History of the metric system: Preamble

 In the early ninth century, when much of what later became Holy Roman Empire was part of France, units of measure had been standardised by the Emperor Charlemagne.
 He had introduced standard units of measure for length and for mass throughout his empire.
 As the empire disintegrated into separate nations, including France, these standards diverged.
-In England, Magna Carta (1215) had stipulated that "There shall be standard measures of wine, ale, and corn (the London quarter), throughout the kingdom.
-There shall also be a standard width of dyed cloth, russet, and haberject, namely two ells within the selvedges.
-Weights are to be standardised similarly."

 During the early medieval era, Roman numerals were used in Europe to represent numbers, but the Arabs represented numbers using the Hindu numeral system, a positional notation that used ten symbols.
 In about 1202, Fibonacci published his book Liber Abaci (Book of Calculation) which introduced the concept of positional notation into Europe.
 These symbols evolved into the numerals "0", "1", "2", etc. At that time, there was dispute regarding the difference between rational numbers and irrational numbers and there was no consistency in the way in which decimal fractions were represented.

 Simon Stevin is credited with introducing the decimal system into general use in Europe.
 In 1586, he published a small pamphlet called De Thiende ("the tenth") which historians credit as being the basis of modern notation for decimal fractions.
 Stevin felt that this innovation was so significant that he declared the universal introduction of decimal coinage, measures, and weights to be merely a question of time.